-In addition to our existing cash, cash equivalents and marketable securities, we are eligible to receive a \$200.0 million milestone payment and royalty payments under our transaction agreement with Servier.
-Our right to such payments under our transaction agreement with Servier is our only committed potential external source of funds.
-Whether the regulatory approval milestone for vorasidenib will be achieved is subject to various risks and uncertainties, many of which are outside our control, including adverse clinical developments with respect to vorasidenib.
-Furthermore, we cannot predict what success, if any, Servier may have in the United States with respect to sales of TIBSOVO® and, if approved, vorasidenib and consequently we cannot estimate the amount of royalty payments that we can expect to receive from Servier under the Purchase Agreement prior to the loss of exclusivity of these products.
+Our cash, cash equivalents and marketable securities balance was \$1.0 billion at March 31, 2023.
+The \$200.0 million milestone payment and royalty payments discussed above are our only committed potential external source of funds.
+Whether the regulatory approval milestone for vorasidenib will be achieved is subject to various risks and uncertainties, which are outside our control, including adverse clinical developments with respect to vorasidenib.
+Furthermore, we cannot predict what success, if any, Servier may have in the United States with respect to sales of vorasidenib, if approved, and consequently we cannot estimate the amount of royalty payments that we can expect to receive from Servier prior to the loss of exclusivity of vorasidenib.